 The associate in nursing direct transfer degree (AN-DTA) is designed for students transferring in nursing.
 This degree is not the same as the associate in arts and sciences direct transfer agreement (AAS-DTA) degree described above.
-The AN-DTA is the best choice for students who have not yet decided on their school of choice, but want to make sure they have met the entrance requirements for all Washington state four-year school they will attend, the AAS-DTA degree may be a better option.
+The AN-DTA is the best choice for students who have not yet decided on their school of choice, but want to make sure they have met the entrance requirements for all Washington state four-year school s.
+If the student does know which four-year school they will attend, the AAS-DTA degree may be a better option.